Home E Insights E Using Trusts in Estate Planning

 Family Protection

-Another aspect of trusts is that they both protect trust assets from creditors and keep assets within the family bloodline.
+Another aspect of trusts is that they both protect assets from creditors and keep assets within the family bloodline.
 For instance, if an individual that inherits assets in trust is subject to a liability event and a court determines that they owe money to a third party, that person cannot be compelled to remove assets from the trust in order to pay creditors.

 Alternatively, if that same individual inherited $1 million in cash from their parents outside of a trust, those assets would be available to creditors and may be taken.